The-AI-Alliance/microsite-template/README-template.md

 > [!WARN]
 > The `finish-microsite.sh` script uses `zsh`.
 If you don't have `zsh` available, then use `bash` version 5 or later, e.g., `bash finish-microsite.sh ...`.

-At the time of this writing, here are the required arguments shown with example values for a repo named `ai-for-evil-project` under the auspices of the _FA2 Trust and Safety_ focus area work group:
+At the time of this writing, here are the required arguments shown with example values for a repo named `ai-for-evil-project` under the auspices of the _Trust and Safety_ focus area work group:

 ```shell
 ./finish-microsite.sh \